Go back to Richel Bilderbeek's homepage.

 (C++) CanCast

-Checking code snippet that let you check if you can convert a std::string to another data type using LexicalCast.
+CanCast is a checking code snippet that let you check if you can convert a std::string to another data type when using LexicalCast.

 #include <string>